jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 The following are required to complete this hands-on lab:

-- Microsoft’s free, open-source, Visual Studio Code with the Azure Data Lake extension
 - An Azure subscription, to perform Azure Data Lake data-transfer exercises
-- A Windows operating system

-Note: You can also perform the lab in a Mac or Linux environment, but the specific steps have been written for a Windows environment.

 ### Resources